Why Choose Solar

-- Going green with renewable energy is the future, installing solar panels will contribute to a healthier environment for generations to come.
+Going green with alternative energy sources is the future, installing solar panels will contribute to a healthier environment for generations to come.

 How Much Will I Save?

 Electricity prices rise 4% a year in Utah: Utah’s electricity rates go up every year and are expected to continue to rise.
-The good news is that going solar is a solution to help control these runaway costs.
+The good news is that installing a solar panel system is a solution to help control these runaway costs.